 - A Transit Account to pay for eligible transit expenses.
-The IRS Code defines transit expenses as those for bus, subway, train, ferry, and Metro passes, as well as van pooling.
-A van must be a "licensed commuter highway vehicle" with seating capacity for six or more adults, excluding the driver. - A Parking Account to pay for parking on or near Citi's business premises or near a location from which you commute to work by mass transit, vanpool, or carpool.
+The Internal Revenue Code defines transit expenses as those for bus, subway, train, ferry, and Metro passes, as well as van pooling.
+A van must be a "licensed commuter highway vehicle" with seating capacity for six or more adults, excluding the driver. - > A Parking Account to pay for parking on or near Citi's business premises or near a location from which you commute to work by mass transit, vanpool, or carpool.

 You can enroll to purchase both a transit and a parking pass, two types of transit media (pass, token or ticket), or two types of parking media (parking permit or parking garage) online, depending on what is required for your commute to and from work.
 When enrolling, you can set up a recurring purchase or you can arrange to purchase your pass each month.
-The pass will be mailed to your home in time for use beginning the 1st of the following month.
+The pass will be mailed to your address of record with the TRIP provider in time for use beginning the 1st of the following month.